loopj/i2c-hal/README.md

-# Sensor Hardware Abstraction Layer (HAL) for i2cdevlib
+# I2C Sensor Abstraction Layer

 [![Project Status: WIP - Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)

-The [i2cdevlib](TODO) library by Jeff Rowberg is awesome, it allows quick and easy access to various I2C sensor devices without having to have to read device data-sheets or learn complex I2C interactions.
+The [i2cdevlib](https://github.com/jrowberg/i2cdevlib) library by Jeff Rowberg is awesome, it allows quick and easy access to various I2C sensor devices without having to have to read device data-sheets or learn complex I2C interactions.

 But what if you are building an app and you'd like to support multiple different sensor devices?

-This library allows you to use sensors like accelerometers, gyroscopes, and barometers without knowing the intimate details about the actual device connected.
+This library builds on i2cdevlib, allowing you to use sensors like accelerometers, gyroscopes, and barometers without knowing the intimate details about the actual device connected.

 ## Contents